 Applying for a restriction

-Contact the OACC if you want to apply for a restriction.
+Contact the OACC to apply for a restriction.

-If you submit an application, you will receive a decision from the relevant authority within:
+You’ll receive a decision in writing from the relevant authority within:

 - 6 weeks for applications to restrict public access for less than 6 months